Richmond High School (Richmond, Indiana): Facilities

 Built in 1939–1941, the Colonial revival-style school originally consisted of an academic building called Morton Hall, a gymnasium called Civic Hall, and McGuire Hall, which houses the Richmond Art Museum.
 After outgrowing the Civic Hall gymnasium, the Tiernan Center was built as the home to boys' and girls' basketball, volleyball, and wrestling.
 The old Civic Hall gymnasium was converted into the Civic Hall Performing Arts Center, an auditorium which seats 924 and is home to the Richmond Symphony Orchestra in addition to other school and civic performing arts events.
 The current building consists of 500,000 square feet for instruction and student support services.

 It was listed on the National Register of Historic Places in 2015.

-Academics

-Students can take AP courses in Biology, Calculus, Chemistry, English Language (composition), English Literature, Environmental Science, Government, US History, Physics, and Statistics.
-Additionally, students can undertake dual-credit coursework to earn college credit while attending the high school.
-Current dual-credit options are available through Earlham College, Indiana University East, Indiana University, and Ivy Tech Community College.

 Athletics

 RHS offers numerous sports for student athletes.
 This includes baseball (boys'), basketball, cross-country, football, golf, gymnastics (girls'), soccer, softball (girls'), tennis, volleyball (girls'), and wrestling.
 A bowling team for both boys and girls competes on the club level.